ML-Dev-Hub/csv_trans/README.md

-## Unviversal Translator for csv files
+## Universal Translator for csv files

-Our open-source translation tool provides accurate and efficient translations for CSV files across languages.
-Our advanced technology can handle all value types, even for large files, saving you time and effort.
+This open-source translation tool provides accurate and efficient translations for CSV files across languages.
+It can handle almost all value types, even for large files, saving you time and effort.
 Say goodbye to manual translations and achieve professional and high-quality translations for your CSV files effortlessly.

 ## Setup
 - open the terminal